-6.4.
-Back-up Indicator
+6.1.2 Back-Up Indicator

-Line Scan mode incorporates a back-up feature to enable you to accurately locate targets and mark them on the ground.
-After acquiring some data on the screen, move the system backwards (Figure 6-5a).
+Data collection mode incorporates a back-up feature to enable you to accurately locate targets and mark them on the ground.
+After acquiring some data on the screen, pull the system backwards (Figure 6-3a).

 During back-up mode, there will be two indicators:

-• Position Indicator: The red vertical line corresponds to the location at the center of the GPR sensor.
-As you pull the cart backwards, the Position Indicator moves to mark the current location of the cart in the image and a box appears with the current position, relative to the start of the line, listed as the top number.
+- Position Indicator: The red vertical line corresponds to the location at the center of the GPR sensor.
+As you pull the cart backwards, the Position Indicator moves to mark the current location of the cart in the image and a box appears at the bottom of the screen with the current position, relative to the start of the line, listed as the top number. - Depth Indicator: A short red horizontal line corresponds to the current depth value, as shown in the lower number in the box at the bottom of the screen.
+To determine the depth of an object, move the indicator up or down by dragging the horizontal line to the desired location (Figure 6-3b).
+Alternatively, you can also use the Up and Down arrows on the 4-way directional keypad.
+Note: make sure you have done a Soil Calibration to ensure depth accuracy (Section 6.2.4).

-Figure 6-5: a) Back-up Indicator, b) Moving the Depth Indicator to the top of the hyperbola
+Figure 6-3: a) Back-up Indicator, b) Moving the Depth Indicator to the top of the hyperbola